ashleysommer/stdeb/README.rst

 * Make output meet `Debian Python Policy`_ specifications or the `new python policy`_.
 This will include several things, among which are:

-  - the ability to make custom changelogs
   - the ability to include project-supplied documentation as a -doc package
-  - include license information in debian/copyright
   - the ability to include project-supplied examples, tests, and data as a separate package
   - much more not listed